About Burke Shire

 Watch the video that gives you a snapshot of experiences in the Burke Shire.

-The people
+The People

-The shire has a strong rural base and two townships; Burketown and Gregory Downs.
+The Shire has a strong rural base and two townships; Burketown and Gregory Downs.
 There is a resident population of around 550 people in the shire.
 Communities are diverse with significant indigenous populations from the Gangalidda Garawa and Waanyi traditional owner groups.
 There are several large cattle stations in the Burke Shire, each with their own fascinating history.

 Burketown is the larger township in the Burke Shire with around 170 residents.
 About a six hour drive from Mount Isa, the town is located on the Albert River, about 40km south of the coast.